kematzy/conky/Conky-Man-Page.md

   > Start Conky to background at coordinates (5, 500).

 * `conky -C > ~/.config/conky/conky.conf`
-  > Do not start Conky, but have it output the builtin default config file to ~/.config/conky/conky.conf for later customising.
+  > Do not start Conky, but have it output the built-in default config file to `~/.config/conky/conky.conf` for later customising.

 <br>